 This is the one and only ingredient that has been scientifically proven to fade dark spots effectively.
 It may come as no surprise, then, that it’s remained the dermatologist gold standard for over forty years.
 Dark spots are a result of an overproduction of melanin in one area, and Hydroquinone helps to maintain that production.
 Further, when combined with a high-potency Retinol or Retinoid, it works better than any other ingredient—yes, that includes those natural DIY’s

 This brings us to Retinol—this is the #1 most clinically researched ingredient in dermatology.
 With incredible multitasking benefits, Retinoids are prescribed by dermatologists for both acne and aging concerns.
 It accelerates skin cell turnover, which will further improve the results of your post-acne mark reduction and help prevent breakouts.
 It’s truly an all-in-one ingredient.
 Both Citrus-C Healthy Complexion and Healthy Complexion Booster are formulated with potent Retinol for for the best results.

 Exfoliation is a key step to further accelerate dark spot reduction results because it helps slough away the top layer of dead skin cells.
 When dead cells accumulate on the surface of your skin, your complexion not only looks dull but this build up also encourages acne.
-So, once a month for four consecutive days, use the Clarifying Gel Mask, an at-home peel formulated to replicate the results of in-office treatment.
+So, once a month for 3-4 consecutive days, use an at-home peel formulated to replicate the results of in-office treatment.
 This step will not only help reduce the appearance of dark spots and marks but will also help maintain a clear, healthy complexion overall.